On the fundamental domain of affine Springer fibers: Arthur-Kottwitz reduction

-\begin{thm} Suppose that $F_{\gamma}^{M}$ is cohomologically pure for any Levi subgroup $M$ of $G$ containing $T$.
-Let $D$ be a $(G,T)$-orthogonal family regular with respect to $D_{0}$.
-Then $F_{\gamma}$ is cohomologically pure if and only if the truncated affine Springer fiber $\xx_{\gamma}(D)$ is. \end{thm}
+\begin{thm} Suppose that $F_{\gamma}^{M}$ is cohomologically pure for any proper Levi subgroup $M$ of $G$ containing $M_0$.
+Let $D$ be a positive $(G,M_0)$-orthogonal family which is regular with respect to $D_{0}$.
+Then the truncated affine Springer fiber $\xx_{\gamma}(D)$ is cohomologically pure if and only if $F_{\gamma}$ is. \end{thm}

 \begin{proof}